Skip to main content

 The final configuration step takes place on the User Retention tab.
 This tab contains several sections where specifics about the Data Owners may be configured.

 Enabling User Retention – This section contains a check box that enables the data owner retention feature.
-Along with that setting you can configure an email action to take place when all owner's have completed the review of their content and to bypass that notification if a particular user has expired.
+Along with that setting, you can configure an email action to take place when all owners have completed the review of their content, and to bypass that notification if a particular user has expired.

-Email Message Configurations – This area allows you to define the characteristics for a series of email notices the Data Owner will receive including sender (address & name), CC, BCC, Subject, Body, and branding graphics.
+Email Message Configurations – This area allows you to define the characteristics for a series of email notices the Data Owner will receive, including sender (address & name), CC, BCC, Subject, Body, and branding graphics.
 The areas for Subject and Body allow for rich text (photos, links) and also support the use of Discover tokens to supply information such as the report name, number of active days for review, etc.

 IMPORTANT: When adding email configurations, be sure to define at least one with the type “Default”.
 The Default message will be the first email triggered when a data owner report is run.
 After the Default email has been sent, subsequent reminders may be defined based on a frequency that you specify.

-Owner Report Instructions – this area allows you to provide instructions that a data owner will see when they review their report items.
+Owner Report Instructions –This area allows you to provide instructions that a data owner will see when they review their report items.
 This text typically details how the various labels available to the data owner will affect an item that they mark.

 Enabling Owner Activity Limits – Checking this box allows administrators to specify how long each Data Owner's report will remain active.
 Specify the number of days and, optionally, a reminder frequency (this option generates an email reminder to each Data Owner that they have pending items to review).
 When a report passes the Active Period specified on this screen, each item that a Data Owner has not labeled will automatically receive the Default Label you specify here.